priya-kumar99/GitHub_Folder/README.md

 # Week 1 Excel

-This is includes a summary of the porjects taken in Week 1.
+This is includes a summary of the porjects taken in Week 1 in Excel.
+Most of the projects involved cleaning data and producing visualisations.

 ## Retail Sales Data Sets